Quality Control

 Physical presence during container loading verifies counts, condition, and correct configuration.
 Reports delivered within 24 hours of each checkpoint.

-When issues appear, we work directly with the factory to fix them — rework, replacement, or price adjustment.
+When issues appear, we work with the factory to fix them — rework, replacement, or price adjustment.
 You get solutions, not excuses.